Rental Equipment Trackers

 Data recorded onto an equipment GPS tracker can be accessed either live or after the GPS receiver has returned from its travel.
 Devices that allow data to be viewed live are referred to as real time GPS trackers, and tracking devices where data is accessible after travel are known as data loggers.
 Real-time GPS trackers send information that is recorded onto the GPS receiver over wireless networks where it can then be accessed online.
-On the other hand, data loggers need to typically have GPS tracking data recorded on the GPS receiver manually downloaded to computer either through USB port or download cable.
+On the other hand, data loggers need to typically have GPS tracking data recorded on the GPS receiver manually downloaded to the computer either through a USB port or a download cable.
 The GPS tracking data can then be used by an equipment rental company to validate driver safe driving, mileage documentation, and even safeguard equipment from theft.

 The most popular form of rental equipment GPS tracker is one that provides real-time updates that way the rental equipment company can instantly locate assets.

 GPS Protects Rental Equipment From Theft

-Everyday rental equipment businesses across the globe look for ways to mitigate risk of theft and increase asset protection strategies.
-Whether a business is in the field of construction equipment rental and needs to safeguard a piece of heavy machinery, or a stainless steel distributor who needs to monitor a equipment to ensure freight is not stolen, real time GPS tracking technology is proving to be the go-to solution.
+Everyday rental equipment businesses across the globe look for ways to mitigate the risk of theft and increase asset protection strategies.
+Whether a business is in the field of construction equipment rental and needs to safeguard a piece of heavy machinery or a stainless steel distributor who needs to monitor equipment to ensure freight is not stolen, real-time GPS tracking technology is proving to be the go-to solution.

 Rental equipment businesses all have valuable assets needing protection, whether those assets be vehicles, heavy machinery, freight, tools, appliances, and more.
 Before the era of technology, many of businesses had to rely on security guards to watch over an entire facility, hope that customers did not damage rental equipment, and hope staff members were not stealing from the company.
 Now, monitoring technology has become so affordable it doesn’t make sense not to utilize either video surveillance equipment or equipment rental GPS tracking systems to watch over vehicles, people, and other valuable company assets.